Kovacic the reason Kante hasn’t been missed by Chelsea | Goal.com

 "We’re playing every three or four days at the minute so I’m going to need all of them and in different positions as well."

-Including Mount and Ross Barkley, Chelsea now can boast huge depth in the midfield area, meaning additions to that area of the squad are no longer a priority.
+Including Mason Mount and Ross Barkley, Chelsea now can boast huge depth in midfield, meaning additions to that area of the squad are no longer a priority.

 The end of Chelsea’s transfer ban could well be close, with the appeal date with the Court of Arbitration for Sport (CAS) set for November 20, but it feels like Lampard is likely to focus on other areas of the pitch to bolster if he gets the all clear to sign players in 2020.